ntls-io/trusted-compute-MVP/sgx-mvp/README.md

 - `wasmi-impl` serves as the WebAssembly interpreter
 - `python-impl` serves as the Python interpreter
 - `test-data` contains sample JSON data and schemas
-- `get-mean-wasm` contains Rust code for the WASM mean binary
-- `get-median-wasm` contains Rust code for the WASM median binary
-- `get-sd-wasm` contains Rust code for the WASM standard deviation binary
 - `json-append` contains Rust code for the append functionality

 # Quick Start